 - Pass a short English test

 Affiliate marketing is when you use tracking links to take a reader to a recommended product or service.
 If the reader clicks your link and makes a purchase, you receive a small commission.
+YouTube is another place you can use affiliate marketing to make money.
 The following sites make it easy to get started with affiliate links.

 Look for products that you already know and love and that you think would be of use to your readers.